pardeep-singh/PaaS-Docker/README.md

 ### Requirements <hr>

-PaaS-Docker is compatible with Python version 2 and 3; and require Flask,Docker,Docker-py and git cli to be installed.
+PaaS-Docker is compatible with Python version 2 and 3; and require Flask,Docker,Docker-py and git to be installed.

 PaaS-Docker currently supports linux enviroments.